andrejbauer/clerical/README.md

 * the `sedlex` OCaml package
 * the `mlgmpidl` OCaml package

 MPFR is aviable through various package managers.
-On OSX you can install it using [Homebrew](https://brew.sh):
+On macOS you can install it using [Homebrew](https://brew.sh):

     brew install mpfr

-It is easy to get the OCaml dependencies with [OPAM]:
+It is easy to get the OCaml dependencies with [OPAM], the OCaml package manager.
+First install OPAM, for example on macOS you can use Homebrew:

+    brew install opam

+Then install OCaml dependencies:

     opam install menhir
     opam install sedlex